AxaFrance/oidc-client/readme.md

 </p>

 <p align="center">
-  A set of react components and HOC to make Oidc client easy.
+  A set of react components and HOC to make Oidc ((Open ID Connect)) client easy.
 It aim to simplify OAuth authentication between multiples providers.
 </p>

 - [About](#about)